Who am I?

 Aged 16: Studied at the Academy of Contemporary Music and graduated my diploma with distinction.

-As I continue to build my career in London, I feel absolutely privileged to continue to play and teach drums for a living.
+Many years on, I feel absolutely privileged to continue to play and teach drums for a living.

 Most importantly, I hope that more than a little of that joy and excitement of what it means to play the drums rubs off on you too.